“Mard Ko Dard Nahi Hota”… A whacky tribute to potboilers from the VHS era!

 There are hiccups with respect to individual status quos among the trio.
 We are okay with what Surya shares with Supri.
 His equation with Mani is also somewhat justified.
 Yet, Bala ignores the need for a coherent connect to make Supri care deeply for Mani.
 Even as we want to feel and believe what happens at Supri’s home, the writing stands largely compromised.
 Yet, the film springs instant surprises even in these subplots – particularly with the mother who hatches a plot which, in Supri’s words, might give the Indian daily soaps a run for their monies.
 Among the peripheral players, we have a Malayali man all set to take his Sabarimala pilgrimage.
 He speaks with an appropriate accent and is ever ready with cheeky, indicative repartees that go – Naram Nana Patekar (chuckles) and Matunga Ke Feroz Khan.

 The timeline of events in Mard Ko Dard Nahi Hoga did baffle me after the show concluded.
 There are a lot of things that happen in the film and at different time frames.
-What begins as a single person’s journey, the film eventually chooses to give definitions what could have been sub-plots.
+What begins as a single person’s journey, the film eventually chooses to give definitions of what could have been sub-plots.
 It is somehow irksome to see the leading man (Surya) missing in action for a good amount of time.
 Yet, once the writers establish the trio, Mard Ko Dard Nahi Hoga is a cakewalk.
 The heroine’s character doesn’t work as much as the makers want it to.
 As Surya in all his superhero-design spouts, ‘Paap ko jaalake raakh kar doonga’, Supri reacts if he still says the same things that he used to.
 The tragedienne undertone in her characterization is easily the film’s weakest link while her ass-kicking side, in stark contrast, comes with a better background and adds profoundly in taking the narrative forward.
 Radhika Madan’s performance (at many junctures) is a terrific cover-up to these not-so-negligible incongruences.

 The cinematography (Jay I. Patel) is stylish and a true tribute to every Bollywood and Hollywood potboilers we have seen thus far.
 Several of the aerial, top and wide-angle shots are fleeting reminders of certain bona fide superhero films from the pre-2000s era.
 The background score sprinkled with vintage numbers is worth all the whistles and also if you love action – complete with all its slow-motion devices and stock sounds – Mard Ko Dard Nahi Hoga will be a marvellous treat.
 Same goes for its humour which is pleasantly direct and largely dialogue-driven.
 Now, who doesn’t love a film that celebrates cinema as it confidently spoofs itself with remarkable flair and no regrets whatsoever!
 Take a bow, Vasan Bala.